 AT&T will have a grace period for registration.
-Starting on March 1, 2021 -all outgoing SMS traffic to AT&Twill incur a $.002 surcharge and all outgoing MMS traffic will incur a $.0035 surcharge.
-This grace period will last for 60 days, at which point surcharges will be charged according to the assigned class.
+Starting on March 1, 2021, all outgoing SMS traffic to AT&T will incur a $.002 surcharge and all outgoing MMS traffic will incur a $.0035 surcharge.
+This grace period has been extended and we will update once we have a new date.

 These are the classifications TCR and AT&T have established.
 Special use cases will require additional vetting.
 The classification process and risk classification are proprietary to TCR.

 |Message Class||Risk Level||Use Case||Campaign Type||SMS Fee||MMS Fee|

 |E||High||2FA/authentication/customer care /operations /notifications, etc.||Declared||.002||.0035|